mourginakis/gpubacktest/README.md

 If you have vscode/cursor you can also run this as a notebook (recommended).
 (You need to install the Microsoft Jupyter extension)

 I built this so that it should work out of the box.
 We've downloaded the kaggle dataset into the repository and truncated and compressed it so it's at a size that's friendly for git.
+It gets extracted on the fly when you run the notebook.

 ```bash